top of page

 thought leadership

-Alisha co-developed and led a session at Engage for Good titled "Beyond the Photo Op: Engaging sports in effective and meaningful partnerships" featuring Major League Baseball, the San Francisco Giants and Wintrust Financial.
+The U.S. Tennis Association invited Alisha to co-develop and co-lead a session titled “Leading from Within: Leadership Skills for Sports Impact Professionals” at the USTA Foundation Impact Conference.
+She co-developed and led a session at Engage for Good titled “Beyond the Photo Op: Engaging Sports in Effective and Meaningful Partnerships,” featuring Major League Baseball, the San Francisco Giants, and Wintrust Financial.

 Speaking